mrezasoltani/mrezasoltani.github.io/_pages/Course/module_4.md

 * In the point estimation problems, we want to estimate our parameters, and we don't quantify how confident we are about the estimation.
 * Since \\(\hat{\pmb{\theta}}\\) is an estimate of the ground-truth parameter \\(\pmb{\theta}\\), there is going to be (inevitably) an error.
 That is, the error vector is given by \\(\pmb{e} = \pmb{\theta} - \hat{\pmb{\theta}}\\).
 The goal of statistical models is to minimize this error in some sense.
 * To capture the notion of minimization of the error, we use the concept of a loss function, i.e., the loss incurred due to the error in estimating the ground truth parameter \\(\pmb{\theta}\\).
 This is denoted by \\(\mathcal{L}(\pmb{\theta}, \hat{\pmb{\theta}})\\).
 Depending on the nature of the problem, there are different loss functions.
 Two most common of these are \\(\ell_2 = \\| \pmb{\theta}- \hat{\pmb{\theta}} \\| _2^2\\) loss and \\(\ell_1 = \\| \pmb{\theta}- \hat{\pmb{\theta}} \\| _1\\) loss functions.
+  - As we will see in the ML (supervised) models, the loss function measures the discripency betwwen the ground truth lables and the prediction, which is a function of the parameters we want to optimize over.
 * Since the estimator \\(\hat{\pmb{\theta}}\\) is a function of the observed samples (a realization of the random samples drawn from the underlying distribution), it is a random variable.
 Hence, in statistical problems, the expectation of the loss function with respect to the data distribution is considered a measure of the goodness of a model.
 This is called _risk_, and is given by \\(\mathbb{E}\[\mathcal{L}(\pmb{\theta}, \hat{\pmb{\theta}} )\]\\).
 * In principle, point estimation is guided by risk minimization, that is, by the search for estimators that minimize the risk.
 * The common risk minimization are given the by _mean absolute error (MAE)_ risk by choosing the loss function as \\(\ell_1\\) norm, and the _mean squared error (MSE)_ by choosing the loss function as \\(\ell_2\\) norm.
 The square root of the mean squared error is called the _root mean squared error (RMSE)_.